 from the navigation bar and click Normalization Packages.

-Select the drop-down at the top-left corner of the panel and click My Packages.
+Select the drop-down at the top-left and click My Packages.

 Export Normalization Packages Icon¶